dguest/atlas-dl/_episodes/01-dumping.md

 `~/.ssh/id_rsa`.
 If you don't want to use this you can run `make-key.sh` and copy the output into your gitlab SSH keys.

+### Set up your working directory

+You'll need to make your input data available within the image.
+Copy it into the `work/data` directory.

 ## Building the dumper